PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 - "on the fly" channel creation, with automated background building.

-- Ease of use; User Interface provided by Kodis PVR frontend.
+- Ease of use; User Interface provided by Kodi PVR frontend.

 - Music Genre PVR "Radio" Channels.

 - Multi-Room channel configurations w/Automatic client detection.

-- "Auto Tuning" Automatic channel creation from "Pre-Defined" configurations.

 - Your choice of "Playback Methods".
 See post below for details.

 - Smart Seeking.
 See below for details.

-- "User-Defined" Channel Manager, create custom channels from any source available to Kodi. ie. Plugins, UPNP, Nodes, Smart playlists.
+- Channel Manager, create custom channels from any source available to Kodi. ie. Plugins, UPNP, Nodes, Smart playlists.

-- Seasonal Holiday Channel, See changelog above for details.
+- Seasonal Holiday Channel, See changelog for details.

 - "Recommended Channels" & "Recommended Services" Plugins preconfigured for easy import into PseudoTV Live.

-- Many more...
+- Much more...

 ------------